 Regulatory Approvals

-We process applications for residential installations through the National Portal (pmsuryaghar.gov.in) in a streamlined manner.
+Applications for residential installations are processed through the National Portal (pmsuryaghar.gov.in) in a streamlined manner.

 Installation Timeline

-Typical residential installations complete within 5-7 working days:
+Typical residential solar battery installations are completed within 5-7 working days:

 Energy Cost Comparison